standard-schema/standard-schema/packages/spec/README.md

 ## The Interface

-The `StandardSchema` interface is a set of validation-related properties that must be defined under a key called `~standard`.
+The Standard Schema interface is a set of validation-related properties that must be defined under a key called `~standard`.

 ```ts
 export interface StandardSchemaV1<Input = unknown, Output = Input> {